Updated: 5 days ago

 Why this company is a right fit for you?

-The Recruiter and Manager want to know.
-We also need to know your salary requirements.
+The Recruiter and Manager want to know this.
+We need to know your salary requirements.
 Determine and be prepared to share what you need to make to meet your obligations.
-Recruiters need to know that you’re within the company’s salary parameters for the role.
-We don’t want to waste our time, your time, the manager’s time or the interview team’s time going thru the screening and interview process only to learn you are out of range on salary.
+The law has changed, you do not have to share your past salary history.
+However, if you want to share past salary history you can.
+Nor Hiring Managers or Recruiters can ask you for this information.
+The law has also changed with disclosure of salary ranges for positions.
+If you do not know what the range, ask and get this information from the Recruiter.
+Recruiters also need to know the salary expectations of each candidate are within the company’s salary parameters for the role.
+We do not want to waste our time, your time, the manager’s time, or the interview team’s time going thru the screening and interview process only to learn you are out of range on salary.
 When thinking about salary be sure to consider the full package the company offers not just dollars.
 Ask these important questions:

 What are the benefits medical, dental and vision?